 “I hope you don’t mind, Alexandria,” Professor Zwei said with a broad, toothy smile, “but I wanted to give some of my more promising students an opportunity to sit in on our proceedings, see how our government is really run.”

-“No problem,” Alex said and compared Zwei’s toothy smile to his analytical, expressionless grey eyes, as if he didn’t really agree with how he felt.
+“Of course not,” Alex said and compared Zwei’s toothy smile to his analytical, expressionless grey eyes, as if he didn’t really agree with how he felt.
 She turned to the students and found the exact same looks on their faces.
 “Glad they could join us,” Alex said, and nodded to them.
 “What’s next, Professor?”

 Zwei looked down at the stack of paper in front of him.
 “Drake’s remains are still sitting in the morgue.
 We need to decide what to do with the body.”
 The students put their pens back to their pages and scratched out more notes.